Updated November 29, 2019

 We can learn from the experience of others.

 If you want to be successful, imitate successful people.
 And if you’re serious about healing and preventing cancer, I want to encourage you to incorporate the dietary and healing strategies used by the overwhelming majority of people who have healed themselves of cancer.
-That’s why this site exists!
+That’s why this site exists.
+Dig in.

 I've interviewed over 60 people who've healed all types and stages of cancer.
 Check them out here.
 Or use the search bar to find survivors of specific cancer types.